dl011492/Deep-Learning-Dashboard/README.md

 ---
 ## Requirements
 This simple GUI is created using Tkinter.
 It works fine with the following minimum requirements:
-- ** Python 3.9
+- Python 3.9
-- ** TensorFlow 2.10 (to be able to use CUDA 11.2 cuDNN 8.1 on Windows 10)
+- TensorFlow 2.10 (to be able to use CUDA 11.2 cuDNN 8.1 on Windows 10)
-- ** The script also works with newer TensorFlow versions under Linux
+- The script should also work with newer TensorFlow versions under Linux

 ## Features